romski/sb-logger/README.md

   name: <config name>,
   timestamp: <utc iso string>,
   context: <config ctxt object>,
-  message: <message with new lines removed>
+  message: <masked message with new lines removed>
 }
 ```
 Context is intended for passing arbitrary data such as header information in an express application.